MetaFam/mimis/README.md

 }
 ```

-Where one of either `content` or `children` is specified.
+Where either or both of `content` and `children` is specified.
 So, the root looks something like:

 ```
 {